dpelengic/mtou/README.md

 ```
 Note that path parameter should be a valid Multicast IP and Port pair.
 Putting any other/more parameters, will fail with HTTP 400 error code.

-_This example also assumes video content is available on MTOU server, Multicast address 239.1.1.1, port 5000._
+_This example also assumes video content is available to MTOU server, Multicast address 239.1.1.1, port 5000._